sohaibsohail98/vagrant_github/README.md

 - Install packages such as Nginx within the Vagrant system - which will install the web server functionality

-- Edited Vagrantfile script to make sure it connects the ip address to the web address.
+- Edited Vagrantfile script to make sure it connects the IP address to the web address.

 - Checked the status of the package Nginx within our Vagrant system